loverajoel/jstips/CONTRIBUTING.md

 - The tip should be readable in less than two minutes
 - Adding links to other sites or videos that give more insight is welcome
 - Mark JS code with ```js
-- Capitalized title (see [here](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html) for how it works)
 - Don't mention "JavaScript" in the title (as our tips are about it anyway)
 - Use backticks (`) to mark code in the title ‐ _Warning_: Titles must not start with backticks!